ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* locked

-Returns the locked status of the plot
+Returns the locked status of the plot.

 <a id="compolyx.plot_data.PlotData.name"></a>

 #### *property* name

-Name of object
+Name of object.

 <a id="compolyx.plot_data.PlotData.ply_wise"></a>